denizCvrl/tutorial_website/content/tutorial/09_hints/index.md

 weight: 10
 ---

-This lesson will include an ongoing list of small changes I make to my website over time.
-I am hoping to add to this section as I go along.
-And if you discover any tips/tricks that might be helpful for others, please let me know and I can add them to this section!
+This lesson includes some small changes I made to my website.
+If you discover easy tips/tricks that might be helpful for others and do not require too much coding, please let me know and I can add them to this section!

 ### Keeping up with the updates